-*: Expressed in measured 14C years BP (not corrected for reservoir effect)
+*Expressed in measured 14C years BP (not corrected for reservoir effect).

-**: Marine 2-S calibration dates according to the OxCal 4.2 program.
+**Marine 2-sigma calibration dates according to the OxCal 4.2 program.

-***: Best estimate after the correction of the brackish water effect according to the CIO (in Veerkamp, 2001).
+***Best estimate after the correction of the brackish water effect according to the CIO (in Veerkamp, 2001).

 Palaeolandscape implication: During the excavation of the harbour, the base of the IJ-polder deposits was exposed as an erosional contact with the top of the Wormer Clay deposits.
-Locally a remnant of the Holland Peat has been preserved.
+Locally, a remnant of the Holland Peat has been preserved.
 At the base, marine shells were found indicative for brackish conditions in the lake.
 The AH-1 and 2 dates are indicative of a Late Mediaeval age.
 In addition, the dates at the Wijkertunnel pit (WT-1 and 2) and Wijkermeerpolder (WP-1 and 2) date from this period.
 A problem, however, with these shell dates of the IJ-lake deposits might be the correction for the brackish water effect.
-Nevertheless, the shell dates seem reliable when compared with the age of the dirty sands (with marine shells) dated at the Velsen Logboat site (VL1, Tab.
-A4.10).
+Nevertheless, the shell dates seem reliable when compared with the age of the dirty sands (with marine shells) dated at the Velsen Logboat site (VL1, Table A4.10).

 In the top of the deposits of the Wormer Member two post remnants were dated.
 One post was old (AH4) and assigned to the Neolithic period.
-This indicates that Man was present in the area when the marshes had been silted up and peat formation had not started yet.
+This indicates that humans were was present in the area when the marshes had been silted up and peat formation had not started yet.
 The other post is relatively young and dates from the Late Mediaeval period.
 This is apparently a post which had been driven into the clay soil by a fisherman in order to secure a boat or fyke in the IJ-lake which was formed at that period (Veerkamp, 2001).

-<h1>Location Velsen-Logboat (VL)
+<h1>Location: Velsen-Logboat (VL)

-Table A4.10: 14C dates of Velsen-Logboat (VL).
-Reference: De Weert, 1989.
+Table A4.10.
+14C dates of Velsen-Logboat (VL) (De Weert, 1989)